Israel, a global leader in COVID vaccinations, finds limits

 “It will be very gradual in the coming months,” said Davidovitch, director of the school of public health at Israel’s Ben-Gurion University.
 “Vaccinations are very important, but they are not going to solve all the problems.”

-Josef Federman, Isaac Scharf and Ilan Ben Zion contributed to this report.
+Associated Press writers Josef Federman, Isaac Scharf and Ilan Ben Zion contributed.

 Follow Kellman on Twitter at http://www.Twitter.com/APLaurieKellman